retis-org/retis/docs/index.md

 2. "!=" for *not equal to*
 3. "<" and "<=" for *less than* and *less than or equal to*
 4. ">" and ">=" for *greater than* and *greater than or equal to*
+5. if OP and RHS are omitted, a *not equal to* zero numeric comparison is assumed

 At the moment, only number and string comparisons are supported.
 The right-hand side (rhs) of numeric matches must be expressed as